-Huaqing Huang, Zhirong Liu, Hongbin Zhang, Wenhui Duan, and David Vanderbilt Department of Physics and State Key Laboratory of Low-Dimensional Quantum Physics, Tsinghua University, Beijing 100084, China Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-0849, USA College of Chemistry and Molecular Engineering, Peking University, Beijing 100871, China Collaborative Innovation Center of Quantum Matter, Tsinghua University, Beijing 100084, China Institute for Advanced Study, Tsinghua University, Beijing 100084, China (Dated: July 2, 2015)
+Huaqing Huang, Zhirong Liu, Hongbin Zhang, Wenhui Duan, and David Vanderbilt

+Department of Physics and State Key Laboratory of Low-Dimensional Quantum Physics, Tsinghua University, Beijing 100084, China

-Abstract
+Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA

+College of Chemistry and Molecular Engineering, Peking University, Beijing 100871, China

+Collaborative Innovation Center of Quantum Matter, Tsinghua University, Beijing 100084, China

+Institute for Advanced Study, Tsinghua University, Beijing 100084, China

+(Received 3 July 2015; published 28 October 2015)

-A Chern insulator (quantum anomalous Hall insulator) phase is demonstrated to exist in a typical semi-Dirac system, the TiO2/VO2 heterostructure.
-By combining first-principles calculations with Wannier-based tight-binding model, we calculate the Berry curvature distribution, finding a Chern number of -2 for the valence bands, and demonstrate the existence of gapless chiral edge states, ensuring quantization of the Hall conductivity to $2e^2/h$ .
-A new semi-Dirac model, where each semi-Dirac cone is formed by merging three conventional Dirac points, is proposed to reveal how the nontrivial topology with finite Chern number is compatible with a semi-Dirac electronic spectrum.
+By combining first-principles calculations with Wannier-based tight-binding modeling, we demonstrate that a $TiO_2/VO_2$ heterostructure that was previously proposed as a prototypical semi-Dirac system becomes a Chern insulator (quantum anomalous Hall insulator) in the presence of spin-orbit coupling.
+We show that this occurs only when the semi-Dirac structure is of a special type that can be formed by the merging of three conventional Dirac points.
+Our results reveal how the nontrivial topology with a nonzero Chern number emerges naturally from this kind of semi-Dirac structure, establishing a general scenario that provides a different route to the formation of Chern-insulating states in practical materials systems.

-PACS numbers: 73.20.-r,73.21.-b,73.43.-f
+DOI: 10.1103/PhysRevB.92.161115

 A Chern insulator is a two-dimensional (2D) magnetic insulator with a quantized anomalous Hall conductivity $Ce^2/h$ , where C is an integer topological index known as the Chern number [1].
 These systems, also known as quantum anomalous Hall (QAH) insulators, have attracted a great deal of interest, in part because of their gapless chiral edge states which enable dissipationless transport, with potential applications in electronic devices [2].
-So far, several systems have been proposed, notably magnetically doped topological insulators [3, 4] leading to recent experimental confirmation [5], but also honeycomb [6-11] or square lattices [12-14] formed by transition-metal and heavy-metal ions.
+So far, several systems have been proposed, notably magnetically doped topological insulators [3,4] leading to recent experimental confirmation [5], but also honeycomb [6-11] or square lattices [12-15]formed by transition-metal and heavy-metal ions.
 The essential ingredients are the spontaneous breaking of time-reversal (TR) symmetry, as by the formation of a ferromagnetic state, and the presence of spin-orbit coupling (SOC), which generates the net Berry curvature needed for a nonzero Chern number.
-Here we focus on one interesting class of proposals involving 2D systems that would be half-semimetals in the absence of SOC, with the Fermi energy pinned at one or more Dirac points in one spin channel while the other channel is gapped.
-If the application of SOC gaps the Dirac points to produce conical avoided crossings instead, a nonzero Chern number can result, as proposed for example for a triphenyl-manganese $(Mn_2C{18}H{12})$ system [9].
+Here we focus on one interesting class of proposals involving 2D systems that would be half semimetals in the absence of SOC, with the Fermi energy pinned at one or more Dirac points in one spin channel while the other channel is gapped.
+If the application of SOC gaps the Dirac points to produce conical avoided crossings instead, a nonzero Chern number can result, as proposed, for example, for a triphenyl-manganese $(Mn_2C{18}H{12})$ system [9].

-Recently, calculations on $\text{TiO}2/\text{VO}2$ multilayer structures led to a proposal [15, 16] for a new kind of half-semimetal in which, in the absence of SOC, the bands in the ungapped spin channel have a semi-Dirac dispersion, i.e., a quadratic rather than a linear dispersion in one direction.
-This raises the interesting question whether such a system can also provides a route to a Chern-insulating state when SOC is included.
+Recently, calculations on $TiO_2/VO_2$ multilayer structures led to a proposal [16,17] for a new kind of half semimetal in which, in the absence of SOC, the bands in the ungapped spin channel have a semi-Dirac dispersion, i.e., a quadratic rather than a linear dispersion in one direction.
+This raises the interesting question whether such a system can also provide a route to a Chern-insulating state when SOC is included.